umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 ### Creating an Anchor

-1. Focus the editor cursor where you wish to create the anchor.
+1. Click the editor cursor where you wish to create the anchor.
 2. Click the ![Anchor Button](images/anchorButton.jpg) which will then launch the Anchor creation dialog.
-3. In the **ID** field enter your anchor name.
+3. Enter your anchor name in the **ID** field.

+   {% hint style="info" %}
    You should avoid special characters and spaces.
+   {% endhint %}

 4. Click **OK**.
-5. You will see a small anchor icon where you previously had the editor cursor.
+   You will see a small anchor icon where you previously had the editor cursor.

-To delete the anchor, select the anchor icon and then press your delete key.
+To delete the anchor:

+1. Select the anchor icon.
+2. Press your **Delete** key.

 ![Creating an Anchor](images/Creating-an-anchor-v11.png)

 ### Linking to an anchor

 1. Select the text to which you wish to add the anchor link to.
-2. Click the _**Insert link**_ button to open the link properties slide-out menu.
+2. Click the **Insert link** button to open the link properties slide-out menu.
 3. Add a hash symbol (#) followed by the name of your anchor in the **Anchor/querystring** field.
-4. In the **Link Title** field, enter the text that will be shown as a pointer to the link.
+4. Enter the text that will be displayed as the link title in the **Link Title** field.
 5. Click **Submit**.

 ![Linking to an anchor](images/Linking-to-Anchor-v11.png)